 The College of Psychology doctoral programs require that, to remain in good academic standing, a student must maintain a minimum cumulative grade point average of 3.0.
 In addition, other minimum requirements will result in academic probation or dismissal, as detailed in the student handbook.
 A student is allowed one year (two full semesters excluding summer session and/or leave of absence) to remove probationary status.
-Automatic dismissal will occur if more than two grades below B are recorded, if two grades of F are received, or if academic probation extends beyond one year.
-Automatic dismissal will also occur in the clinical psychology doctoral programs if the clinical competency exam is failed a fourth time or a grade of C or lower is received for internship.
+Automatic dismissal will occur if more than two grades below B are recorded; if two grades of F are received; or if academic probation extends beyond one year.
+Dismissal will also occur in the school psychology doctoral program if employment is involuntarily ended on internship.